Ivey Business School

 University Canada West (UCW)

 With a mix of online and on-campus programs, the Vancouver-based university focuses exclusively on professional and business education.
 It’s also part of the Global University Systems, an international consortium of universities.
 According to the latest data from alumni, 95 per cent of UCW MBA students are working or have a job lined up within one year of graduating.

 What Sets UCW Apart?

-The UCW online MBA program focuses on building critical thinking capabilities as a foundation for everything else.
-As the business world changes rapidly, UCW aims to make sure its students understand how to strategically plan, conduct data analysis to make the right decisions, and how to communicate their ideas so people get behind them.
+The UCW two-year online MBA program focuses on building critical thinking capabilities as a foundation for everything else.
+As the business world changes rapidly, UCW aims to ensure its students understand how to plan strategically, conduct data analysis to make the right decisions and communicate their ideas so people get behind them.
 UCW offers a 30 per cent discount on tuition for Canadian Armed Forces and veterans.

 UCW’s online program is geared towards partnering students with businesses to learn theoretically in class but in an apprentice model in the real world.
 The university partners with organizations like Salesforce and IBM to build direct-to-career courses such as analytical foundations, management principles, and consulting case practice.